ParadoxalCorp/FelixBot/README.md

 * Does Felix need the Administrator permission?
 > You can give Felix as much permissions as you want, but if you want Felix to work perfectly, the best choice is to give him Administrator permissions

+## Felix's open source usage:
+You can freely use a small part of the code for private use, however, if you use the whole code, even with some modifications, you must give credits.

+* Can i download the source, run it myself, chane the bot name and the bot pfp then claim it as my bot?
+> No.

+* Can i download the bot and selfhost it only on my server?
+> You can, but no official support is provided, for any questions you can still ask on the support server, i may help you

+* Can i use the whole Felix's code, but adding some new commands and stuff, and upload it to Carbonitrex or whatever discord bots website list?
+> Yes, but it has to be like: Made by [insert Felix's devs names here] and edited by [insert your name here]

+* Can i fork the repository and make pull request for stuff that i would like to add on Felix?
+> Yay !
+But be aware, it might not get accepted, so you should suggest it first